OpLumina/looperoni/README.md

 # looperoni

 `looperoni` is a lightweight, zero-dependency CLI tool designed to process a text file line-by-line and execute a shell command using each line.
-It supports custom placeholder replacement and fixed or randomized execution delays (throttling).
+It supports custom placeholder replacement and fixed or randomized execution delays (throttling), allowing you to execute a command using every line of a file one-by-one with a simple plug-and-play variable.

 ---